theognis1002/ai-agent/README.md

 ### How to Use

 1. Install the required packages by running `pip install -r requirements.txt`
+2. Copy `.env.sample` -> `.env` and set third-party API keys
-2. Run the code using `python conversation_manager.py`
+3. Run the code using `python main.py`

 ### Parameters

 - `GROQ_API_KEY` - Your Groq API key
 - `DEEPGRAM_API_KEY` - Your Deepgram API key
-- `sys_prompt.txt` - The system prompt used by the language model
+- `system_prompt.txt` - The system prompt used by the language model

 ### Limitations